 Marijo Upshaw, MSW, MBA, is an experienced social entrepreneur.
-Her career has spanned over 25 years at the social administration, leadership and management level.
-She is currently on the part-time faculty at the School of Social Work at Wayne State University in Detroit, Michigan, where she teaches a graduate level course on Social Entrepreneurship that she developed for the university, and serves on the SSW’s Entrepreneurship Committee.
+Her career has spanned over 30 years at the social administration, leadership and management level.
+She received a MSW from Wayne State University and a MBA from the Executive MBA Program at Rutgers University.
+She serves on the adjunct faculty at both the School of Social Work (SSW) and the Mike Ilitch School of Business at Wayne State University in Detroit, Michigan.
+She has developed social entrepreneurship curriculum for both schools and teaches courses in Social Entrepreneurship, Impact Investing.
+Intervention and Program Planning and Social Work Leadership.

 Marijo co-chairs the Social Entrepreneurship Committee at the SSW.
 SAGE publishers and the Council on Social Work Education (CSWE) awarded the committee the Innovative in Teaching Award in 2018 for the ground-breaking work the committee is doing to promote and foster entrepreneurship among key social work stakeholders including students, alumni, faculty/staff and community members.
 The committee plans and hosts numerous events that encourage and support would-be and existing social work entrepreneurs including an annual Social Entrepreneurship Conference that attracts over 250 participants, a Social Work Start-up Story Night that features budding and long-time social work innovators, entrepreneurs and leaders in for-impact organizations, and Social Work Build, a 9-week business planning course for aspiring social work entrepreneurs developed in partnership with The Build Institute in Southwest Detroit.